SLE curves and natural parametrization: Introduction

-{\bf Proposition A.} (\cite{LStime}) {\it Suppose that there exists a parametrization for $SLE_\kappa$ in $\Half$ satisfying the domain Markov property and the conformal invariance assumption.
-For a fixed Lebesgue measurable subset $S \subset \Half$, let $\Theta_t(S)$ denote the process that gives the amount of time in this parametrization spent in $S$ before time $t$ (in the half-plane capacity parametrization), and suppose further that $\Theta_t(S)$ is $\mathcal F_t$ adapted for all such $S$.
-If $\mathbb E \Theta_\infty(D)$ is finite for all bounded domains $D$, then it must be the case that (up to multiplicative constant) where $dA$ denotes integration with respect to area, and more generally, }
+We will briefly review the construction in~\cite{LStime}.
+The starting point is the following proposition. {\Alph{prop}} \begin{prop}[(\cite{LStime})] Suppose that there exists a parametrization for $\mathit{SLE}_\kappa$ in $\Half$ satisfying the domain Markov property and the conformal invariance assumption.
+For a fixed Lebesgue measurable subset $S \subset\Half$, let $\Theta_t(S)$ denote the process that gives the amount of time in this parametrization spent in $S$ before time $t$ (in the half-plane capacity parametrization), and suppose further that $\Theta_t(S)$ is $\mathcal F_t$ adapted for all such $S$.
+If $\mathbb E \Theta_\infty (D)$ is finite for all bounded domains $D$, then it must be the case that (up to multiplicative constant)